ellipsephp/dispatcher/README.md

 new Dispatcher(new SomeRequestHandler, [new SomeMiddleware, 'something']);
 ```

-The `Dispatcher` class also have a `->with()` method taking an implementation of `MiddlewareInterface` as parameter.
-It returns a new dispatcher with the given middleware wrapped around the previous one.
+The `Dispatcher` class also has a `->with()` method taking an implementation of `MiddlewareInterface` as parameter.
+It returns a new dispatcher with the given middleware wrapped around the current dispatcher.
 Be careful the new middleware will be the first processed by the new dispatcher:

 ```php
 <?php